OrbitTest OrbitTest

 The Android chapter

-The mobile provider and Orbittest Studio expanded the workflow to Android QA with ADB, UIAutomator, device mirroring, logs, and an IDE-style surface.
+The mobile provider and OrbitTest Studio expanded the workflow to Android QA with ADB, UIAutomator, device mirroring, logs, and an IDE-style surface.

 06